tomeshnet/toronto-community-network-docs/src/onboarding/github.md

 This tab provides a list of all the issues that have been created for this repository.
 Issues are similar to the idea of "tickets" or bug reports.
 It allows us to keep track of tasks or potential plans.
 All issues have numbers, referenced with a hashtag, such as #32, which can be found [here](https://github.com/tomeshnet/toronto-community-network/issues/32).

-If you look at that issue (or any others), you will see an initial comment explaining what the issue is for, and a discussion going on below about the issue, with reactions, editing, links, etc. The initial comment will change and get edited by others over time as new information is known.
+For any issue, there is an initial comment explaining what the issue is for, and a discussion going on below about the issue, with reactions, editing, links, etc. The initial comment will change and get edited by others over time as new information is known.

 ![issue initial comment](./images/issue_initial.png)

-Issues also have assignees, which you can see in the sidebar.
+Issues also have assignees, which can be seen in the sidebar.
 These are the users responsible for completing this task.
-You can assign yourself or other people.
+A user can assign themselves or other people.

 Issues can either be open or closed, which denotes their completion.
 Issues are closed once they're no longer relevant, or when the original task or bug has been fixed.

 ## Labels

-You'll notice on the sidebar that issues can have labels, projects, and milestones, which we'll get into later.
-If you click on a label, you can view all the issues with that label.
+Issues can have labels, projects, and milestones, which are shown on the sidebar.
+If a label is clicked, all the issues with that label can be viewed.
 For example, here are all the communications issues:

 ![communications issues](./images/issue_comms_label.png)